harryoooooooooo/env/README.md

 Most of my self-defined commands are bound to keys in user mode, press `,` key in normal mode to see the available commands.

+A special `osc52` script is used in `:clip` command.
+Sample script can be found [here](https://chromium.googlesource.com/apps/libapps/+/master/hterm/etc/osc52.sh).

 A special option is `term_run_template`.
 Currently it's used by `:find` and `:sudo-write`.
 I only set up the option for wayland, x11, and tmux windowing modules.
 Please reference the docstring and set it up if you're using other windowing modules.